Frequently Asked Questions

 Yes.
 Membership allows class attendance on either campus.

 OLLI Annual Membership Dues are $125 per person for the entire academic year (three quarters), September to June, and are nonrefundable.
 Dues cover as many courses as can be scheduled, depending on space.
-For members joining mid-year, the fee is still $125; we do not prorate the fee.
-There is also an abbreviated summer session that has an additional cost of $25.
+The fee is not pro-rated for members joining OLLI mid-year.

 Yes, there is a reduced OLLI Membership Program.
 Prospective OLLI members who are interested in joining or renewing their membership, but cannot afford to pay the full $125, can apply for a scholarship by filling out a Reduced Membership Application Form [PDF].
 This form is available in the OLLI office or online.
 The applicant is asked to write a brief summary of the personal circumstances creating financial hardship and the amount they are asking OLLI to subsidize.
 This information is kept strictly confidential.
-Sally Klein, OLLI’s Program Coordinator, reviews and approves these scholarships.
-Contact her for more information.
+OLLI’s Program Manager reviews and approves these scholarships.
+Email firstname.lastname@example.org or call 541-552-6048 for more information.

 The OLLI program is geared to older adults with a flexible daytime schedule; however, consistent with SOU Nondiscrimination Policy, neither age, race, national origin, religion, sex, handicap or marital status are considerations with regard to OLLI membership.